lineality/basic_file_byte_operations/README.md

 - remote one byte at that position, remove that position
 - the byte that was one after that position is now at that position
 - result is no change before that position
-- from that position is frame-shifted (a bit-shift, if you will) towards file-start
+- from that position is frame-shifted -1 (a bit-shift, if you will) towards file-start

 3. add_byte_at_position_operation
 - requires position of byte from start of file
 - and one byte at that position
-- the byte that was at that position is not one ahead
+- the byte that was at that position is now one ahead (+1)
 - result is no change before that position
-- after the position is frame-shifted (a bit-shift, if you will) away from file-start
+- after the position is +1 frame-shifted (a bit-shift, if you will) away from file-start

 ## File handling 1: Safe Copies & Backups
 - the original file is not change/replaced until the ~last step (not including cleanup and ending).